-Badlands National Park is not a destination that most people chose for a vacation but it’s location, right off of Interstate 90 and 75 miles from Rapid City, makes it an easy day trip from the city or a good sightseeing stop en-route to the city.
+Badlands National Park in South Dakota is not a destination that most people chose for a vacation but it’s location, right off of Interstate 90 and 75 miles from Rapid City, makes it an easy day trip from the city or a good sightseeing stop en-route to the city.
 And it’s truly unique and beautiful!

 If possible start your trip at the Ben Reifel Visitor Center located at the east entrance.
 Get an Access Pass at the visitor center if you don’t already have one.
 The pass will allow free entry into most federal sites that charge a fee.
 You must present documentation of permanent disability and residency or citizenship to get the pass.
 The visitor center is fully accessible with a ramp to the entrance, an accessible movie theater and excellent displays covering the geology, fossils, plants, animals and human history of the park lands.
 Accessible restrooms are also available.
 We were very pleased with the wheelchair access in this park.